-The largest revenue source for the School is the State of Florida (93 percent).
+The largest revenue source for the School is the State of Florida (76 percent).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula and Charter School Capital Outlay funds.
 Both sources utilize student enrollment data to determine the funds available for the School.

-The largest concentrations of expenses during the year were for instruction (46 percent) and operation of plant (27 percent).
-Operation of Plant increased during the fiscal year due to the School transferring \$628,774 to the City to hold in the School Reserve Fund.
-The expense categories experienced increases and decreases between fiscal years due to general economic conditions and the financial needs of the school.
+The largest concentrations of expenses during the year were for Instruction (47 percent) and school administration (18 percent).
+The increase in Debt Service - Interest is due to the change in accounting principle that addresses accounting and financial reporting for leases.
+Other expense categories experienced increases and decreases between fiscal years due to general economic conditions and the financial needs of the School.